• Skip to primary navigation

 Pregnancy discrimination is prohibited in every aspect of employment.
 For example, an employer may not:

-Under the New Jersey Law Against Discrimination (NJLAD) and other federal statutes including the US Pregnancy Discrimination Act (PDA), your employer has a responsibility to prevent pregnancy discrimination and provide pregnant employees with reasonable accommodation.
+Under the New Jersey Law Against Discrimination (NJLAD) and other federal statutes, including the US Pregnancy Discrimination Act (PDA), your employer has a responsibility to prevent pregnancy discrimination and provide pregnant employees with reasonable accommodations.
 Pregnant women should be treated no differently than any other employee.

 Further, under the Family Medical Leave Act (FMLA), any employee who has worked for at least 12 months for an employer with a certain number of employees may be eligible for 12 weeks of paid or unpaid leave to care for their new child, including foster and adopted children.

-Contact An Experienced Red Bank Pregnancy Discrimination Lawyer Today
+How an Experienced Red Bank Pregnancy Discrimination Lawyer Can Help

-There are laws in place at both a state and federal level to protect the rights of pregnant employees.
-If you have been the victim of pregnancy discrimination in the workplace, such as being fired, demoted, or harassed because of pregnancy, contact McOmber McOmber & Luber, P.C. today.
-With offices in Newark, NJ, Red Bank, NJ and Marlton, NJ, we have experience helping clients throughout Burlington County fight against workplace discrimination
+There are laws in place at both the state and federal levels to protect the rights of pregnant employees.
+If you have been the victim of pregnancy discrimination in the workplace, such as being fired, demoted, or harassed because of pregnancy, the attorneys at McOmber McOmber & Luber, P.C. can help.
+We have experience providing legal support and guidance to clients throughout New Jersey in the fight against all forms of workplace discrimination.

 Filed Under: Pregnancy Discrimination